 Add Disinfecting Essential Oil

 You need about one teaspoon of a disinfecting essential oil.
-Tea tree oil, orange, pine, and lavender provide disinfecting qualities.
+Tea tree oil, orange, and lavender provide disinfecting qualities.
 You can choose a single oil or create your own scented blend.

 Slowly add the disinfecting essential oil just a drop or two at a time.
 Stir well with a wooden spoon after every addition.
 Do not pour in the entire teaspoon at one time because it will be too difficult to distribute it smoothly.

 Store in a Glass Jar

 Once the mixture is thoroughly blended, use a funnel to pour it into a glass jar with a tight-fitting lid.
 Be sure to add a label so that everyone knows what's inside and a note on how to use the cleaner.
 Include a non-metallic one tablespoon scoop or spoon.

 Fill Distilled White Vinegar Jar

 The cleaning strength (20%) distilled white vinegar must be stored in a separate jar from the powder and added directly to the toilet bowl when it is time to clean.

 To make cleaning time easier, pour the vinegar into a glass jar with a tight-fitting lid.
 Use a permanent marker to create hash marks at 1/2 cup intervals.
 Label the jar.

 If you would rather make a tablet or "bomb" to be dropped into the toilet, you can alter the ingredients a bit.
 You'll need an ice cube tray or a silicone mold that holds about one tablespoon and will release the tablets easily.